Loading...

 Climate change already has a major impact on mental health and wellbeing globally and this is expected to increase as its effects develop.
 While this is a growing area of study, we already know that the interaction between climate change and mental health and wellbeing is extensive, complex, and multifaceted.

-The mental health impacts of climate change may be direct (through traumatic extreme weather events), indirect (through wider environmental, social and economic changes), or can be anticipatory and vicarious (anxiety about future events or in reaction to media reports).
+The impacts of climate change may be direct (through traumatic extreme weather events), indirect (through wider environmental, social and economic changes), or can be anticipatory and vicarious (anxiety about future events or in reaction to media reports).

 Emerging evidence also suggests that climate change and its social, economic and health consequences are likely to affect different groups in unequal ways, potentially compounding existing inequalities.